Norwalk station (Los Angeles Metro): Future plans

-There have been persistent proposals for a 2.8 mi eastward extension of the Los Angeles Metro C/K Line from its current terminus at Norwalk Station to reach the Norwalk/Santa Fe Springs station, serviced by Metrolink.
-This project carries a proposed cost of $321 million for an aerial bridge, and a $360 million cost for a subway.
+There have been persistent proposals for a 2.8 mi eastward extension of the line from Norwalk station to reach the Norwalk/Santa Fe Springs station, serviced by Metrolink.
+This project carries a proposed cost of $321 million for an elevated viaduct, or $360 million for a subway.
 Since an initial Environmental Impact Review (EIR) in 1993, there has been no solid progress for this proposal.
 The Los Angeles County Metropolitan Transportation Authority (Metro) 2009 Long Range Transportation Plan (LRTP) lists funding priorities to build through year 2040 – the C Line east extension is not a funded project in the Metro's 2009 LRTP and is instead in the Tier 1 Strategic Unfunded Plan.
+In 2016, voters passed Measure M, a sales tax increase making local funds available for the extension with a projected opening of 2046.

 Station artwork

 The station has a bee theme, a nod to the indigenous place names for Norwalk, Sejat, Sejatngna and Sehat, which meant “Place of the Bees.”

 Artist Meg Cranston used this historical reference as her inspiration to create her artworks collectively called “Suka: Place of the Bees.”
 The art pieces include a large bee sculpture for the entry to the parking lot, smaller bee sculptures are beneath the station canopies, a bee motif silkscreened onto the elevator glass, honeycomb pattern (hexagonal) wall tiles and paving patterns, and bronze tiles on the platform reference ancient coins which featured the honeybee.